 Whilst working in a restaurant in Islington, the fish finger sandwich was an institution in its own right.
 Everyone seemed to have their own opinion as to what the perfect fish finger sandwich should be……and so did I.

 Many a debate and discussion were had on this topic, but week after week the sales figures showed, the beloved fish finger sandwich was one of the best selling menu items, with a healthy profit margin as well.
 Who was I to argue with that?
-Except that this finger was made using Birdseye frozen fish fingers.
+Except that this fish finger sandwich was made using Birds Eye frozen fish fingers.

 However there were a few things that resounded from all of our versions of the fish finger sandwich – nostalgia, comfort food, reminiscing about the days growing up, familiarity and simplicity.